How the game library works from a user perspective: browsing systems, managing ROMs, and keeping your library up to date.

 Arcade Display Names

 Arcade ROMs use internal codenames (e.g., sf2.zip).
-The app automatically shows human-readable titles (“Street Fighter II”) for ~15K playable arcade entries across MAME, FBNeo, and Flycast (Naomi/Atomiswave).
-Non-playable machines (slot machines, gambling, etc.) are filtered out.
+The app automatically shows human-readable titles (“Street Fighter II”) for arcade entries across MAME, FBNeo, and Flycast (Naomi/Atomiswave).
+Entries from the source metadata are retained, including gambling, slot machine, computer, handheld, and electromechanical categories, so ROMs from full MAME sets can still be identified.

 Favorites